Miss MAGA Pageant Being Organized By Louisiana Couple, Who Hope To ‘Give A Voice To More Conservative Women’

 A Louisiana couple is organizing a “Miss MAGA” pageant because they believe that conservative women are being silenced, particularly in the beauty pageant industry, Yahoo Lifestyle reports.
-Specifically, at least two women have been kicked out of beauty pageants, supposedly because they’re conservative.
+Specifically, at least two women have been kicked out of beauty pageants supposedly because they’re conservative.

 John and Jessica Carlson say they were inspired to create the pageant after hearing the story of Kathy Zhu.
-Back in July, as reported at the time by The Inquisitr, Zhu, a University of Michigan student, was stripped of her title of Miss Michigan, and denied the opportunity to compete in the Miss World pageant, after her social media history came to light.
+Back in July, as reported at the time by The Inquisitr, Zhu, a University of Michigan student, was stripped of her title of Miss Michigan and denied the opportunity to compete in the Miss World pageant after her social media history came to light.
 In a 2018 tweet, for example, Zhu suggested that a “try a hijab booth” by the Muslim Student Association at the University of Florida was an attempt to get women used to being oppressed under Islam.
 In another tweet, she wrote that “the majority of black deaths are caused by other blacks.”

 While the pageant’s management insisted that Zhu had violated the rules by posting “offensive” social media posts, Zhu claimed that she was silenced for being a conservative woman.

-Another beauty pageant contestant, Ms. Nevada Katie Williams, similarly claims that she was stripped of her title for being conservative.
+Another beauty pageant contestant, Miss Nevada Katie Williams, similarly claims that she was stripped of her title for being conservative.

 The Carlsons say that, in addition to “silencing” the voices of conservative competitors, the pageant’s authorities’ actions stifle the women’s charitable and philanthropic work.
 To that end, they’re creating their own pageant, Miss MAGA, to give conservative women a voice.